-Motivated by the magnitude and cyclicality of transitions into and out of the labor force, we jointly estimate natural unemployment and participation rates through a forward-looking Phillips curve informed by structural labor market flows and demographic trends.
-We find that the estimated reaction of inflation to the participation gap is twice as large as the one to the unemployment gap, and that the participation margin accounts for a relevant share of total slack.
-Moreover, by exploiting a far reaching and unexpected pension reform, we study the effects of a sudden expansion in labor supply that was not directly related to unemployment.
-The reform triggered a marked reduction in employment to inactivity transitions of the elderly, delivering an increase in natural participation but not in natural unemployment.
-Thus, failing to account for changes in natural participation would have produced a positive bias in inflation forecasts in the years after the reform.
+Motivated by the magnitude and cyclicality of transitions into and out of the labour force, we jointly estimate natural unemployment and participation rates through a forwardlooking Phillips curve informed by structural labour market flows and demographic trends.
+We find that the estimated reaction of inflation to the participation gap is twice as large as that to the unemployment gap, and that the participation margin accounts for a significant share of total slack.
+Moreover, by exploiting a far-reaching and unexpected pension reform, we study the effects of a sudden expansion in labour supply that was not directly related to unemployment.
+The reform triggered a marked reduction in the employment to inactivity transitions of the elderly, determining an increase in natural participation (stronger than that in observed participation) but not in natural unemployment.
+Thus, the trends in activity explain in part why inflation has been so low in the recent years.